 Math in the Toddler / Transitional classroom is truly a hand-on experience.
 Students explore concepts such as shape, size, scope, and quantity using touch.
-Cylinder blocks, for example, provide the first stage of experiences in visual discrimination of size, tracing sandpaper numbers is a preparation for writing, and counting with the spindle box 0-9 presents an association of quantities with numerals and the concept of zero.
+Counting objects helps develop one-to-one correspondence and language acquisition of numerals.
 These activities help develop skills necessary for enhancing counting, sequencing and comparing skills.